Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Introduction

-The \textit{structure-property relationship} \citep{structure_property} dictates that changes in the structure of a material result in changes in its properties.
+The \textit{structure-property relationship} \cite{structure_property} dictates that changes in the structure of a material result in changes in its properties.
 Distinction between crystals then allows for distinction between their respective property values.
-Fundamentally, a machine learning algorithm (for a regression task) is a mapping from representation to value.
+A machine learning algorithm (for a regression task) is a map from a crystal representation to value.
 If a representation cannot \textit{distinguish} periodic crystals then two different crystals can incorrectly be perceived to be the same and so will the output property values.
-Similarly, if the same crystal can be represented in different ways, mapping to the same value cannot be guaranteed.
+Similarly, if the same crystal can be represented in different ways, consistent mapping cannot be guaranteed.

+The fundamental model of a crystal is a periodic set of points at all atomic centers (even without atomic types), see details in Definition \ref{def:pps}.
+Since crystal structures are determined in a rigid form, their strongest practical equivalence is \emph{rigid motion}, which is a composition of translations and rotations in $\mathbb{R}^n$.
+We consider a slightly weaker \emph{isometry}, which is a composition of rigid motion and mirror reflections.
+Two periodic point sets $S$ and $Q$ are \textit{isometric} if they are related by an isometry $f:\mathbb{R}^n\to\mathbb{R}^n$, so $f(S)=Q$.
+This work exclusively applies these concepts to dimension $n=3$.

-Isometry invariants can be effective representations for crystal structures depending on their properties.
-Crystals are treated as periodic point sets that are unordered and span infinitely \cite{PPS}.
-Two periodic point sets $S$ and $Q$ are \textit{isometric} if there exist bijective isometries $f: S \rightarrow Q$ and $g: Q \rightarrow S$ such that $f(S) = Q$ and $g(Q) = S$.
-An \textit{isometry} $f$ is a distance preserving map between metric spaces satisfying $d(\vs_i, \vs_j) = d(f(\vs_i), f(\vs_j))$ for any $\vs_i,\vs_j \in S$ and a valid metric $d$.
-Since crystals are treated as point clouds these isometries include those that fall under rigid motion: translation, rotation, and reflection.
-An isometry invariant I is a property (descriptor or function) that is preserved under any isometry.
-This representation is often simpler than the initial object, for example, a scalar, vector, or matrix.
+An isometry \emph{invariant} I is a property (descriptor or function) that is preserved under any isometry.
+The values of $I$ should be simpler than the initial periodic set, for example, a scalar, vector, or matrix.
 Not all invariants can be considered equally useful, however.
-Space groups, for example, reflect the symmetry of a given material but tiny changes in atomic positioning caused by perturbations can change the material's space group.
-While this is enough to distinguish two crystals, no indication is given of \textit{how} different they are.
+Space groups, for example, reflect the symmetry of a given material but tiny perturbations of atomic coordinates can change the material's space group.
+Hence the important question is to quantify \textit{how} different crystals are.
 Figure \ref{fig:invariant_classification} illustrates the relationship between geometric descriptors based on their properties.
-An invariant should possess the following qualities described by \cite[Problem 1.1]{widdowson2022resolving} \begin{problem} Find a function $I$ on all periodic point sets in $R^n$ subject to the following conditions:
+A practically useful invariant should satisfy the following conditions introduced by \cite{widdowson2022resolving} \begin{problem} Find a function $I$ on all periodic point sets in $\mathbb{R}^n$ subject to the following conditions: